NTIA/if77-gierhart-johnson/README.md

 * M.E.
 Johnson and G.D.
 Gierhart, [An Atlas of Basic Transmission Loss For 0.125 to 15.5 GHz](https://www.its.bldrdoc.gov/publications/2520.aspx), NTIA Sponsor Report FAA-RD-80-1, August 1980
 * Weiner, M., [Use of the Longley-Rice and Johnson-Gierhart Tropospheric Radio Propagation Programs: 0.02-20 GHz](https://www.its.bldrdoc.gov/media/35805/Weiner.UseL-R&J-G.pdf), IEEE Journal on Selected Areas in Communications, vol.4, no.2, pp. 297-307, March 1986

-For assistance with downloads, contact info@its.bldrdoc.gov.
 For technical questions about IF-77, contact Paul McKenna, (303) 497-3474, pmckenna@ntia.gov.